Calder\'on preconditioning of PMCHWT boundary integral equations for scattering by multiple absorbing dielectric particles: Conclusion

 Overall we found that the strong forms (which involve multiplications by inverse mass-matrices) required significantly fewer matvecs than their weak counterparts.
 The strong form of the Calder\'on-preconditioned operator $\bm{\mathcal{A}}^2$ in general led to a reduction by 50\% in the number of GMRES iterations required compared to the strong form of $\bm{\mathcal{A}}$ (i.e., simple mass-matrix preconditioning).
 But in terms of total matvecs the increased cost per iteration outweighed this gain.
 Hence for single scattering applications we found that simple mass-matrix preconditioning was more effective than Calder\'on preconditioning.

-For multiple scattering problems we found that a saving of up to 50\% in total matvec count compared to the mass-matrix preconditioner could be achieved by using the strong form of the block-diagonal Calder\'on preconditioned operator $\bm{\mathcal{D}}\bm{\mathcal{A}}$.
+For problems of scattering by multiple particles we found that a saving of up to 50\% in total matvec count compared to the mass-matrix preconditioner could be achieved by using the strong form of the block-diagonal Calder\'on preconditioned operator $\bm{\mathcal{D}}\bm{\mathcal{A}}$.
 Provided that the particles were sufficiently absorbing, this gain in performance was found to hold even when the particles were close, or even touching each other.

 Using the BEM software library Bempp the preconditioners were applied to various scattering configurations relevant to the scattering of light by atmospheric ice crystals including hexagonal columns with conventional and stepped cavities, bullet rosettes and a random aggregate of hexagonal columns, demonstrating the applicability of the methods for practical scattering simulations.